A semi-canonical reduction for periods of Kontsevich-Zagier: Conclusions

-Prof.~T.~Rivoal asked us if it is possible to detect the zero as a period using the semi-canonical reduction.
-The answer is negative, because we need to suppose in Section~\ref{sec:diff_vol} that the volumes of the two compact semi-algebraic sets which express the period by their difference are not equal.
-In fact, this question is equivalent to find an Equality algorithm for periods.\\
+Prof.~Rivoal asked us about the possibility of detecting the zero as a period using the semi-canonical reduction, i.e. whenever we have an integral $\Ical(S,P/Q)$, to test if this integral is zero or not.
+The answer is negative, because one has to assume that the volumes of the two compact semi-algebraic sets which express the period by their difference are not equal, as it is detailed in the procedure in Section~\ref{sec:diff_vol}.
+In fact, the above problem in our setting is equivalent to construct an Equality algorithm for periods.\\